gnsrivastava/GutMicrobeMetaboliteInteraction/Data/readme.txt

 2. Gram stain and pathogenicity of 312 bacterial species: BacteriaGramStainPathogenecity.tsv
 3. Chemical categories of the compounds: compounds_categories.csv
 4. Number of proteins, enzymes binding to metabolite per bacterial species: ProteinEnzymesperTaxon.csv
-5. Input data for random forest consumption and production models
+5. Data for BRENDA substrate model
+6. Data for BRENDA product model
+7. Data for consumption model
+8. Data for production model